Back to articles

 7. The no-income-tax savings do not always materialize

-The headline reason most people move to Texas is to pay less in taxes.
+And the main reason folks move to Texas is to pay less in taxes.
 It deserves the honest treatment.

 So who does Texas actually work for?

-Texas works well for people who grew up in warm, car-dependent environments and do not find that disorienting.
-It works for tech workers, energy professionals, and corporate career people who genuinely benefit from the income tax savings and the job market depth.
-It works for families who prioritize good suburban schools, lower housing costs than coastal states, and space.
-It works for people who identify culturally with Texas's values and find its directness refreshing rather than jarring.
+Texas is a great place for folks who grew up in warm, car-dependent environments and aren't thrown by that.
+It's a great option for tech workers, energy professionals, and corporate career folks who really benefit from the income tax savings and the job market depth.
+It's perfect for families who care about having good schools in the suburbs, lower housing costs than what you'd find on the coast, and having plenty of space to stretch out.
+It's perfect for folks who share Texas's values and find its straightforwardness invigorating instead of overwhelming.

-Austin specifically is worth distinguishing from Texas broadly.
-The city itself trends significantly more liberal and cosmopolitan than the state it sits in.
-Many transplants to Austin find the city itself a comfortable fit even when they struggle with Texas at the state level.
+Austin is a special place, and it's important to see it as more than just another city in Texas.
+The city itself is a lot more liberal and cosmopolitan than the state it's in.
+Many transplants to Austin find the city itself a comfortable fit, even when they struggle with Texas at the state level.

 The bottom line

-But it is definitely oversold.
-The gap between the pitch and the reality is wide enough that a meaningful percentage of incomers, especially those who moved primarily for financial reasons without visiting first, end up surprised or disappointed.
+I'm sure you'll agree that it's been oversold.
+The difference between the pitch and reality can be a bit of a shock for some, especially those who moved for financial reasons without visiting first.

-The most consistent piece of advice from people who moved to Texas and stayed happily: visit it in August first.
-If you can spend a week in Dallas or San Antonio in August and still want to move there, you will be fine.
-If you spend that week dreaming about going home, the tax savings will not be enough to make it work long-term.
+If you're thinking of moving to Texas, I'd highly recommend visiting in August first.
+That's the most common piece of advice from folks who've made the move and are loving it.
+If you can swing a week in Dallas or San Antonio in August and still want to move there, you'll be in good shape.
+If you find yourself spending that week dreaming about going home, it might be a sign that the tax savings might not be enough to make it work for you in the long run.

 FAQ